 Setting Certificate Timeout For Issuance

-Default value 20
+Default 20

+value

-Description The number of minutes that a certificate will remain valid while waiting to be issued.
+Description The number of minutes that a certificate will remain valid while waiting

+Description to be issued.
 When this limit is reached, the certificate is revoked.

+Further

-Further information
+information

+Setting Derived credential certificate OID

+Default 2.16.840.1.101.3.2.1.3.13

+value

-Setting Derived credential certificate OID Default value 2.16.840.1.101.3.2.1.3.13 Description The OID to be checked on the PIV Authentication certificate for derived credentials.
-Further information See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.
+Description The OID to be checked on the PIV Authentication certificate for

+Description derived credentials.

+Further See the Derived Credentials Self-Service Request Portal for

+information details.

 Setting Derived Credential Revocation Check Interval Default value 0 Description The number of hours between repeated revocation checks of the original credentials.
 Further information Note: If you set this option to a value greater than 0, it overrides the Derived credential revocation check offset setting.
-See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.
+See the Derived Credentials Self-Service Request Portal for details.

 Setting Derived credential revocation check offset Default value 7 Description The number of days after which MyID checks the original credentials that the cardholder used to request the derived credentials.
 If the original credentials have been revoked in this period, the derived credentials are also revoked.
-Further information See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.
+Further information See the Derived Credentials Self-Service Request Portal for details.

+Setting Derived credential signing certificate OID

+2.16.840.1.101.3.2.1.3.6;

+Default value 2.16.840.1.101.3.2.1.3.7;

+value 2.16.840.1.101.3.2.1.3.16

-Setting Derived credential signing certificate OID 2.16.840.1.101.3.2.1.3.6; Default value 2.16.840.1.101.3.2.1.3.7; value 2.16.840.1.101.3.2.1.3.16 Description A semicolon-delimited list of OIDs to be checked on the Digital Signature certificate for derived credentials.
-Further information See the Derived Credentials Configuration Guide or the Derived Credentials Self-Service Request Portal for details.
+Description A semicolon-delimited list of OIDs to be checked on the Digital Signature certificate for derived credentials.

+Further See the Derived Credentials Self-Service Request Portal for

+information details.